 The Trust may use a variety of derivative financial instruments to hedge or adjust the risks affecting its investment portfolio or to enhance investment returns.
 Provisions of the FASB Accounting Standards Codification 815-10-50 ("ASC 815") require certain disclosures.
 The disclosures are intended to provide users of financial statements with an understanding of the use of derivative instruments by the Trust and how these derivatives affect the financial position, financial performance and cash flows of the Trust.
 The Trust does not designate any derivative instruments as hedging instruments under ASC 815.
-During the year ended September 30, 2023, the Trust's principal exposure to derivative financial instruments of the type addressed by ASC 815 was investment in options.
+During the year ended September 30, 2024, the Trust's principal exposure to derivative financial instruments of the type addressed by ASC 815 was investment in options.

 As of August 19, 2022, the Trust is subject to Rule18f-4 under the 1940 Act.
 Rule 18f-4 imposes limits on the amount of derivatives and other transactions a fund can enter into, eliminates the asset segregation framework that had been used by funds to comply with Section 18 of the 1940 Act, and requires funds whose use of derivatives is more than a limited specified exposure to establish and maintain a comprehensive derivatives risk management program and appoint a derivatives risk manager.
 The Trust intends to operate as a "limited derivatives user" for purposes of the derivatives transactions exemption in Rule 18f-4.
 To qualify as a limited derivatives user, the Trust's "derivatives exposure" is limited to 10% of its net assets subject to exclusions for certain currency or interest rate hedging transactions (as calculated in accordance with Rule 18f-4).
-Rule 18f-4 has been adopted and implemented by the Trust since the prior disclosure date.
+The Trust has adopted procedures in accordance with Rule 18f-4.